Big decisions and the motivations behind them

 Executives feel they understand and can manage risks related to their next big decision.
 But there are two notable exceptions: developing new products and services and entering new industries.
 These decisions feel riskier.

 Two-thirds (61%) acknowledge their companies could rely on data analysis more and intuition less.
-They don’t consider their own organisations to be highly data-driven.
+They don’t consider their own organizations to be highly data-driven.
 This puts them at risk of being surpassed by their more data-driven competitors, given recent advances in technology and data and analytics techniques.
 Highly data-driven companies are significantly changing how they make decisions, improve operations, or use analytics to deliver products and services.

 Data and analytics: What decision-makers want